fenago/react-graphql-course/md/lab_6.md

 Authenticating GraphQL requests
 -------------------------------

-The problem is that we are not using the authentication everywhere at the moment.
-We verify that the user is who they say they are, but we do not recheck this when the requests for chats or messages come in.
-To accomplish this, we have to send the JWT token, which we generated specifically for this case, with every Apollo request.
-On the back end, we have to specify which request requires authentication, read the JWT from the HTTP authorization header, and verify it.

 Open the `index.js` file from the [apollo] folder for the client-side code.
 Our [ApolloClient] is currently configured as explained in Lab 4.
 Before sending any